We know getting an unexpectedly high bill can be difficult. In this article, we’ll explain why this might be the case, and what can be done about it.

 Firstly, if you haven’t provided a reading in a long time but have done so recently, thank you!

-Since our systems work on monthly billing, this means that we’ve had to issue an estimate for each month without readings.
+When it comes to accurate bills, regular readings are key.
+We bill you monthly, which means that we’ve had to issue an estimate for each month without readings.
 The longer the period goes between meter readings, the less accurate the estimates will be.

 If you haven’t already, we encourage you to get a free smart meter installed so you don’t have to worry about submitting meter readings each month.
 This will help avoid those unpleasant catch-up bills.